“A woman can do the job as well as any man, and then some.”, goes the saying. And in recent times, women in Asia have been proving this adage true.

 For those in managerial positions, aim to make your employees feel comfortable in seeking leadership and management training on the job by providing adequate resources for it.

 Knock down the walls

-Unfortunately, gender stereotyping and sexism still persist despite it being the 21st century.
-Women on all rungs of the corporate ladder have probably faced some form of gender discrimination at some point, as most working women will tell you.
-While you cannot control the thoughts and actions of others, you can look at these incidents as opportunities to prove yourself to your peers and superiors.
-This is often what distinguishes those female executives who make it to the uppermost rungs of women leadership; spotting opportunities where others may only see barriers.
+Working through challenges to prove yourself to your peers and superiors is often what distinguishes those female executives who make it to the uppermost rungs of women leadership; spotting opportunities where others may only see barriers.

 By having your goal in clear focus and proving your critics wrong with determination and hard work, you’ll be able to turn a negative experience into a positive one.

 The desire to forge ahead may be strong but the traditional ingredients for success will always remain the same regardless of gender, age or role.
 Think smart, work hard, stay humble, and leverage on all your strengths, and you’ll be able to go above and beyond what your role requires with natural ease and grace.
-After all, an equal opportunity employer is one that will foster goodwill, respect and love in their employees.
+After all, an equal opportunity employer is one that fosters goodwill, fairness and respect for all their employees.

 Create a place for employees to love what they do.